BlueOink/wsbfeels/README.md

 Todo:

--add minutely, hourly, daily, and weekly trends for "call" and "put" data

--find an accurate way to make a stream of what plays people have.

 -test if inverse wsb is profitable.
 Maybe even have a chart.
+-scan submission titles as well
+-improve accuracy
+-get price of option at the time of creation, the see which plays were profitable and which one expired worthless -detect sarcasm/stupidity

 This is just for fun, not for profit.
-Just to collect and analyse data from r/wsb
+Just to collect and analyse data from r/wallstreetbets